ucf-cs/Tervel/docs/tervel-user-manual.md

 The syntax of the config file should be fairly straightforward.
 At the top of the config file are a bunch of universal options that will carry for all tests the Python script will run.
 This includes:

-| description |	A string of text that will be echoed in the output .log files.
+* `description`: A string of text that will be echoed in the output .log files.
-|---
-| log_git | A bool that determines if .log files should be created for the current status of the git branch.
+* `log_git`: A bool that determines if .log files should be created for the current status of the git branch.
-|---
-| log_directory | A file path for where all of the output should be generated.
+* `log_directory`: A file path for where all of the output should be generated.
-|---
-| main_sleep_time | An int for how many seconds the main thread will sleep before signaling go.
+* `main_sleep_time`: An int for how many seconds the main thread will sleep before signaling go.
 Useful for allowing monitors to be attached.
-|---
-| exe_repetition | TODO
-|---
-| exe_time | TODO
-|---
+* `exe_repetition`: An int for how many times you wish for the exact same execution configuration to run
+* `exe_time`: An array of ints where each entry will coincide with a new test given that many seconds to execute
-| system_name | A string to describe the machine the test is running on.
+* `system_name`: A string to describe the machine the test is running on.
-|---
-| papi_flag | TODO
-|---
+* `papi_flag`: Power API flags
-| misc_flags | Any flags that don't fit into the other categories should go here.
+* `misc_flags`: Any flags that don't fit into the other categories should go here.
-|---
-| thread_levels | An array listing the different numbers of threads the tests should be ran with.
+* `thread_levels`: An array listing the different numbers of threads the tests should be ran with.
 Powers of two reccomended.
-|---
-| disable_thread_join |	A bool that enables skipping of the thread join command, useful if deadlock may occur.
+* `disable_thread_join`: A bool that enables skipping of the thread join command, useful if deadlock may occur.
-|---
-| verbose | A bool that if true, verbose output is used.
+* `verbose`: A bool that if true, verbose output is used.
-|---
-| exe_prefix | TODO
+* `exe_prefix`: Flags that must go before the executable.
+Usually used for likwid.

 Then there are the flags for the tests.
 The 'tests' object itself is an array, so you may add more simply with ',[test body goes here]'
 Within each test, there are more options:

-| name | A string of text to describe this specific test.
+* `name`: A string of text to describe this specific test.

-|---
-| executables | An array of the executables that will run.
+* `executables`: An array of the executables that will run.
 These are the same executables compiled by the Makefile.

-|---
-| path | The file path to the executables.
+* `path`: The file path to the executables.
 By default '../executables/version_NA_10000_10000'.
 That final directory may be different for you based on what options were used when running the Makefile.

-|---
-| flags | The flags that are specific to this executable's data structure.
+* `flags`: The flags that are specific to this executable's data structure.
 See previous section.

-|---
-| dist | TODO
+* `dist`: An array where each entry is a new configuration for op ratios.
+It follows the following syntax:

+^
+> `lambda t: None if t < T else "%d OP1 ...
+OPN %d OP1 ...
+OPN %d ..." %((t*D1), ...(t*DG))`

+Where:
+* `T` is the number of threads
+* There are `G` occurrences of `%d` for `G` number of thread groups
+* `OP` is each op's ratio
+* `D` is a decimal value for the percentage of threads to be doing this particular thread group

+For example, if the following dist entry occurred in a buffer test entry:
+> `lambda t: None if t < 4 else "%d 1 0 %d 0 1" %((t*.25), (t*.75))`

+Will be an execution where four or more threads have 25% of threads doing all enqueues and the other 75% doing all dequeues.
+The reason `T` is four is because a thread group configuration with less than four threads cannot be evenly split into a 25:75 thread group configuration.
+We can be assured that any amount of threads more than four will work if all entries in thread_levels are powers of two.